writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.
 You use the `ServiceTokenRequest` endpoint to get the Service Token.
 For more information on how to work with Service Token, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).

+- **Backend Access Token:** This token is intended for use by your backend systems and allows deep integration with Rocket Lawyer data.
+It is obtained through a POST request to the Authentication API and authorizes backend API calls.

 - **UPID (Universal Party ID)**: UPID stands for Universally Unique IDentifier of the Party viewing the document.
 It is used to specify the party in requests related to service tokens.
 For more information about the UPID, refer to the [RocketDocument Embedded UX Quick Start guide](https://developer.rocketlawyer.com/rocketsign-embedded-ux).

 ### **Identifiers**

-In this section, we provide definitions for terms related to Identifiers:
+In this section, we provide definitions for terms related to **Identifiers**:

 - **templateId:** This is a unique identifier for a document template used to initialize an interview.
 It defines the legal document's structure, static content, and customization logic.